-- 5 hours before your procedure, shake and begin to drink the remainder of the Miralax solution (over 1 hour) until it is finished. - Take your morning medications 4 hours prior to procedure. - Drink plenty of clear liquids up to 4 hours prior to exam, and then have NOTHING by mouth after this time.
-Failure to stop liquids 4 hrs prior to appt time will result in cancellation of procedure! - Patients requiring inhalers bring it to the procedure - You must take the entire prep to clean your bowel adequately.
-Even if you are passing clear liquid stool after the first dose, you must continue with the prep and drink the second dose. - If you are still passing brown muddy stool, brown liquid, brown semi-soft stool or brown tar-like appearing stool after all of the prep has been consumed, please contact the office at 410-730-1000 ext 28 after 7:30 am for further instructions.
-You will have a bottle of magnesium citrate which you will be instructed to take by the endoscopy center staff if your prep is not clear. (not everyone will use this magnesium citrate, only if directed to by the endoscopy center staff)
+- 3 am shake and begin to drink the remainder of the Miralax solution (over 1 hour) until it is finished. - 5 hours before you are scheduled to be in the office - Mix together 4 capfuls of the 238 g bottle of Miralax with 32 ounces of Gatorade or any clear liquid and drink the Miralax solution over 1 hour. - Take your morning medications 4 hours prior to procedure. - Drink plenty of clear liquids up to 4 hours prior to exam, and then have NOTHING by mouth after this time.
+Failure to stop liquids 4 hrs prior to appt time will result in cancellation of procedure! - Patients requiring inhalers or C-PAP must bring them to the procedure - You must take the entire prep to clean your bowel adequately.
+Even if you are passing clear liquid stool after the first dose, you must continue with the prep and drink the second dose. - If you are still passing brown muddy stool, brown liquid, brown semi-soft stool or brown tar-like appearing stool after all of the prep has been consumed, please contact the Center where you are having your procedure and you will be instructed to take the magnesium citrate by the endoscopy center staff if your prep is not clear. (not everyone will use this magnesium citrate, only if directed to by the endoscopy center staff)